You're on the right page if you’re looking for the best DORA metrics tools.

 Shorter lead times indicate a more efficient development process because teams respond quickly to changes and feedback.
 That improves user and developer experience.

-• Good averages: Elite teams often have lead times of less than a day, while medium performers might take one to two weeks.
+- Good averages: Elite teams often have lead times of less than a day, while medium performers might take up to a month (more details below).

 3. Change Failure Rate

-Change failure rate measures the percentage of changes to production that result in a failure requiring remediation (e.g., hotfix, rollback, patch).
+Change failure rate measures the percentage of deployments causing failures in production requiring remediation (e.g., hotfix, rollback, patch).

 Pro tip: Axify can help you there because it associates an incident with its last deployment.